istio/istio.io/content/en/blog/2020/show-source-ip/index.md

           xff_num_trusted_hops: 1
 {{< /text >}}

-Step 4:  deploy ingress gateway for httpbin on port 80 and 443 respectively.
+### Step 4:  deploy ingress gateway for httpbin on port 80 and 443

 Please pay attention that you will need additional patch on Mac to generate certificates for TLS when following [secure ingress setup](../../../docs/tasks/traffic-management/ingress/secure-ingress/).